koddo/example-cljs-reagent/README.boilerplate.md

-Remove this file from the cloned repos.
+It's ok to remove this file from the cloned repos.

 # How to use